-Interest related to a development works is capitalised until the sooner of practical completion or at the stage where cash flows related to the development become positive.
+Interest related to development works is capitalised until the sooner of practical completion or the stage at which cash flows related to the development become positive.

 Stock and work in progress

 Property for resale is valued on the basis of direct costs plus attributable overheads based on normal level of activity.
 Provision is made for any foreseeable losses where appropriate, based on anticipated selling price less costs to sell.
 No element of profit is included in the valuation of work in progress.